The Bankrate promise

 Even if you aren’t necessarily using your secured credit card, it is always a good idea to keep the account open in order to keep your credit utilization in good standing.
 Closing a credit card can actually hurt your credit score because you are increasing your credit utilization ratio by reducing the total amount of credit available to you.

 If you definitely aren’t interested in holding on to your secured credit card, and that is okay, consider transitioning to an unsecured credit card with the same issuer.
-As we mentioned briefly, some issuers will automatically offer you an upgrade after you’ve made consistent on-time payments on your secured card.
+As mentioned previously, some issuers will automatically offer you an upgrade after you’ve made consistent on-time payments on your secured card.
 Others will wait for you to request an upgrade.

 The bottom line